zigmhount/pdlooper/README.md

 Follow and Random Follow:
 ![](screenshots/track_follow.png) ![](screenshots/randomfollow.png)

-Matrix thumbnail of all currently playing tracks (soon to be sent to mute-groups and for arranging):
+Matrix thumbnail of all currently playing tracks, can be sent to scenes for arranging (and used to display the tracks in each output):
 ![](screenshots/matrix_thumb.png)

 ## Current issues